hashberg-io/multiformats/README.md

 128
 ```

-Also note that data and digests are all `bytes` objects (above, we represented them as hex strings for clarity):
+Data and digests are all `bytes` objects (above, we represented them as hex strings for clarity):

 ```py
 >>> hash_digest